 Table of Contents

-- Starting a business blog from scratch with zero traffic
+- Starting a business blog from scratch with zero traffic to Google page one

 - The 19-month journey to get to the top of google search results